 Laurie Canter joins LIV Golf for second time after snubbing PGA Tour card

-Laurie Canter has joined the Majesticks team for the 2026 LIV season, the English-based outfit that began with Lee Westwood, Ian Poulter, Henrik Stenson and Sam Horsfield; Stenson failed to finish in the top 48 this year and was relegated, opening a spot for Canter
+Laurie Canter has joined Majesticks team for 2026 LIV season; English-based outfit began with Lee Westwood, Ian Poulter, Henrik Stenson, Sam Horsfield; Stenson failed to finish in top 48 this year and was relegated, opening spot for Canter; England's Dan Brown earns PGA Tour card instead

 Tuesday 2 December 2025 09:53, UK